Actindo-AG/Documentation/Core1Platform/UserInterface/01_ProfileMenu.md

     Click this button to cancel the logout procedure.
 The *Really log out?* window is closed and the workspace is displayed again.

 - [LOGOUT]
-    Click this button to confirm the logout procedure from the account.
+    Click this button to confirm the logout procedure.
 You are logged out from the account.
 The *Really log out?* window is closed and the Actindo login box is displayed again.